Ayolland/borksy/about/troubleshooting-faqs.md

 **After I add hacks using Borksy, when I load my html file back into Bitsy, all my hacks are gone.**

 Yes.
 Bitsy can't read hacks added through Borksy.
 So you need to edit your game in the Bitsy editor, and then modify it with Borksy.
-It is wise to keep a copy of your Bitsy game saved without any Borky modifactions.
+It is wise to keep a copy of your Bitsy game saved without any Borky modifications.

 **My Borksy game won't download?**